 Situated near the edge of the water, this modern apartment in an old stone building is a stunning mix of styles.

 Here, you get a spacious home, full facilities, and an Italian breakfast every morning.
 And yes, Italian.
 It’s 8 km from the border with Italy.
 Find the latest prices here.

 And that’s a shame!
 From Kranj, Slovenia is open to you.
 You can get to Ljubljana, Bled, and the Vintgar Gorge super easily, and Kranj is a really idyllic little place in its own right.

 - WWII Tunnels – Built in 1944, these tunnels were to be used in case of air raids.
 Today, you can head beneath the city and explore them yourself!
 When it comes to what to see in Slovenia, this is one of the more unique experiences.

-- See the local art – The art centre, Layer House, displays some of the best art from Slovenian poets, painters, and photographers.
+- See the local art – The art center, Layer House, displays some of the best art from Slovenian poets, painters, and photographers.

 - Hike the canyon trail – Head down out of the city to find a natural hiking trail along the Kokra River.

 A cozy and private apartment in the very center of the city, with all the furnishings and coziness you need to feel totally at home.
 Find the latest prices here.

 The lovely town of Bovec is found at the edge of Slovenia’s Triglav National Park.
 The park itself is enough reason to visit and stay for a few days.
 The views you’ll get of the wild and rugged Slovenian mountains from every single street are unbelievable.

 - Rafting – Head out of town and into the Soca Valley where you can try rafting down the rapids (if you dare).